letsdiscodev/docs.letsdisco.dev/docs/get-started/set-up-your-app.md

     --domain first-app.example.com
 ```

-And now, every time you `git push` new commits, Disco will deploy the app automatically.
+And now, every time you `git push` new commits, disco will deploy the app automatically.

 You can see the deployment output with:
 ```bash